How to Choose the Best SSID for Your Wi-Fi

 Technically speaking, the name of your network does not need to be unique, but it is highly practical to have an SSID that will stand out on the list of available networks–unless, of course, there are no other networks around.

-Usually, your router, extender, or other wireless access point is pre-configured with one or more SSIDs.
+Usually, your router, extender, or other wireless access point comes pre-configured with one or more SSIDs.
 If your neighbours have equipment from the same service provider and vendor, it’s easy to end up with a list of very similar-looking and sounding names.

 This can be both confusing and frustrating, especially for guests and others that are connecting for the first time.